• Skip to primary navigation

 Easy Garlic Knots are soft, golden, and topped with garlic herb butter and parmesan cheese.
 Making them homemade is far simpler than you might think!
 Especially if you buy the pizza dough.
 I like to store fresh pizza dough in the freezer so I always have some on hand to make garlic knots or for pizza night.

-Plate of parmesan garlic knots with marinara
+Plate of parmesan garlic knots with marinara this recipe

 Jump to: